-Schizophrenia is a chronic condition that causes severe disruptions in a person’s health, happiness and peace of mind.
-The symptoms of schizophrenia can begin at almost any age, but it typically mental illness appears during adolescence, when people are just learning how to function in the adult world.
-With the right treatment, those who struggle with schizophrenia can keep the symptoms under control, but the condition can never truly be cured.
+Schizophrenia is a chronic condition that causes severe disruptions in a person’s health, happiness, and peace of mind.
+The symptoms of schizophrenia can begin at almost any age.
+Still, it’s typically a mental condition that appears during adolescence when people learn to function in the adult world.
+With the proper treatment, those who struggle with schizophrenia can keep the symptoms under control, but the condition can never truly be cured.

-On the other hand, some drugs of abuse that cause changes in brain chemistry.
-This can increase the risk of addiction in people with a family history of schizophrenia and can cause schizophrenia to appear for the very first time.
-Regardless of which came first, schizophrenia or addiction, when the conditions are co-occurring they make all symptoms worse.
-For example, people with schizophrenia may experience:
+On the other hand, some drugs of misuse cause changes in brain chemistry.
+This can increase the risk of addiction in people with a family history of schizophrenia and cause schizophrenia to appear for the first time.
+Regardless of which came first, schizophrenia or addiction, when the conditions co-occur, they worsen all symptoms.
+For example, people with schizophrenia may experience the following:

 - Visual disturbances

 Addictive drugs can cause some of these symptoms or worsen the underlying schizophrenia symptoms.
 This can make it harder for those with schizophrenia to seek treatment for their addiction and vice versa.

 At Michael’s House, we understand the challenges of schizophrenia and addiction.
 Schizophrenia and addiction treatment in Palm Springs, California, offers specialized therapy sessions to address both conditions simultaneously, leading to a higher likelihood of long-term recovery success.
 In addition to individual and group therapy, we offer medication management and holistic therapies such as yoga, meditation, and art therapy.

 Programs that address addiction and a mental condition are often referred to as co-occurring disorder treatment programs and can be quite helpful.
 In many of these programs, patients are encouraged to use their minds instead of medications to gain control of both conditions.
 While this therapy can help deal with some types of mental disorders, research suggests that people with schizophrenia need a slightly different approach.